EMAIL:

 A keyword search is the best method to use when:

-A subject search involves searching the subject headings used in a database.
-Most databases include subject headings that are assigned to each record.
+A subject search involves searching for subject headings/terms used in the library catalog or a library database.
+The library catalog and many library databases include subject headings/terms that are assigned to each record.

-A list of subject headings, called a database thesaurus, ensures that all items about the same topic have uniform headings.
-Users can then retrieve all of the items on the same topic using one word or term, even when there may be several other ways to state the concept.
-By using the subject heading, you will retrieve every relevant item for your topic.
-Searching with a subject heading retrieves items ABOUT that particular topic, and it is a more precise search than a keyword search.
+A list of subject headings, (also known as a subject thesaurus), ensures that all items about the same topic have uniform headings.
+Users can then retrieve all of the items on the same topic using a subject heading/term, even when there may be several other ways to state the concept.
+By using the subject heading/term, you will retrieve every relevant item for your topic.
+Searching with a subject heading/term retrieves items ABOUT that particular topic, and it is a more precise search than a keyword search.

-For example, you may want to research the topic death penalty.
+For example, you may want to research the topic pet therapy.

 Possible ways (synonyms) to state this topic include: